EMatch: A Unified Framework for Event-based Optical Flow and Stereo Matching: Experiments

-\textbf{Cross-task Transfer.} For optical flow estimation and stereo matching, the similarity matching module of EventMatch adopts the same structure, which provides convenience for cross-task transfer.
-We test a simple implementation of cross-task transfer: we use the weights of the shared module from one task (such as optical flow) as the initial checkpoint and transfer it to another task (such as stereo matching) for training.
-As shown in Table \ref{table4} and Table \ref{table5}, we compare the models trained at 50k, 100k, and 200k, starting from random checkpoint and cross-task transfer checkpoint respectively.
-Compared to random starting points, cross-task transfer training converges faster and yields better results.
+To further demonstrate the effectiveness and flexibility of our architecture in cross-task transfer, we first adopt single-task training for optical flow estimation or stereo matching to obtain EMatch-single.
+Then, we adopt cross-task transfer between them to obtain EMatch-cross, during which we use the weights of the shared module from one task (such as optical flow) as the initial checkpoint and transfer it to another task (such as stereo matching) for training.

-\textbf{Ablation Study.} We ablate different modules of our full model in Table \ref{table6} and Table \ref{table7}.
-Considering computational efficiency, we train the model 200k iterations with a batch size of 1.
-The results show that among the three optimization strategies, refinement optimization has the greatest effect because it could refine the final result, while multi-scale and propagation also play a useful role.
-In addition, the transformer layer used for feature enhancement is crucial for feature matching.
+As shown in Tables \ref{Tab_Exp_flow} and \ref{Tab_Exp_dis}, cross-task trained model can achieve better results than single-task trained model, while both models achieve SOTA performance on DSEC benchmark.
+In Fig.~\ref{figure7}, we also demonstrate error curves both for EMatch-single and EMatch-cross during training, which prove that cross-task transfer can accelerate model training and make model converge better than random initialization.

+Besides, we provide a visual comparison for EMatch-single, EMatch-cross and EMatch-unified as shown in Fig.~\ref{figure8}, which intuitively demonstrates the benefits of integration between tasks for model performance.